iterative/ldb/documentation/Command-summary.md

 # ADD-STORAGE \<storage-URI\>

-`ADD-STORAGE` registers a disk (or cloud) storage location into LDB and verifies the requisite permissions.
+`ADD-STORAGE` registers a disk (or cloud) data storage location into LDB and verifies the requisite permissions.

 LDB keeps track of storage locations for several reasons, the primary being engineering discipline (prevent adding objects from random places), and authentication (see `access configuration` below).